hobbsAU/terraform-hetzner-hcloud/README.md

 # Hetzner hcloud Terraform module

 ## Description
 Terraform module that enables Create, Retrieve, Update and Delete (CRUD) operations for resources on [Hetzner Cloud](https://www.hetzner.com/cloud).
-You could use this as part of an Infrastructure as Code (IaC) pipeline to create a vitual Linux server on Hetzner Cloud.
+You could use this as part of an Infrastructure as Code (IaC) pipeline to create a virtual Linux server on Hetzner Cloud.

 ## Provider Resources
 The following resources are supported: